UFHCC-BCBSR/cb-tobias/README.md

 ```

 **Solution:**
-Update `PIPELINE_DIR` in run_tobias.sh to point to your TOBIAS_snakemake installation:
+Update `PIPELINE_DIR` in run_tobias.sbatch to point to your TOBIAS_snakemake installation:
 ```bash
 PIPELINE_DIR='/blue/YOUR_GROUP/pipelines/TOBIAS_snakemake'
 ```